-Covanta expects to commence discussions with the County prior to 2014 regarding availability of the WTEF after 2014; however, as of September 2009, these discussions have not formally started.
+Covanta expects to commence discussions with the County prior to 2014 regarding availability of the WTEF after 2014.
 Although Covanta has expressed an interest in continuing its service to the County, Covanta also has stated an objective of continuing operation of the WTEF, by obtaining waste deliveries from other sources, if it cannot reach agreement for continued deliveries from County-controlled sources.